Harnessing the sun’s heat is the whole reason you built a greenhouse, right?

 If you haven’t started building yet, then give this a read to get some understanding of licensing, permits, and your greenhouse.

-You can fill your heat sink with any dense, heat-loving material.
+You can fill your heat sink with any dense, heat-holding material.
 Typical fill materials are brick, concrete, or even gravel.
 Try to pick a material and arrangement that eliminates air pockets between the pieces, so as to store more heat.

 Adding piping to your heat sink can help move warm air from the pit into the greenhouse.
 Be sure the pipe isn’t too skinny or weak, lest the material smash it!